Jellyfin vs Plex: Best Self-hosted Media Server

 What is Plex?

-Plex is a media server software that allows you to organize and stream content from a central location.
-Unlike Jellyfin, Plex operates on a freemium model where basic functionalities are free, but advanced features require a Plex Pass subscription.
+Plex is a media server solution that is well known and can allow you to stream your own content from a central location like a NAS you may have in your home server environment.
+Plex operates on a freemium model where you have basic features that are free, but advanced features require a Plex Pass subscription.

 Plex has a modern UI and supports many devices.
 Setting up Plex is straightforward with an easy setup process.
 It is quick to get configured and up to a point where you can start to stream music, movies, and TV series across your devices.